kamnyborg/semantic-kernel-mcp-workshop/SemanticKernelWorkshop.Lab1/readme.md

 ## Instructions:
 1. Add appsettings
-2. On line 19, add the following:
+2. Go to Program.cs and add the following code to Step 2:

 ```csharp
 builder.Services